carmandomx/project2_conway/README.md

 #About the making of this game!

-# LIFEfromzero
-My project of game of life

 First I'm going to count the neightboorhood of a single cell using this draft as support